-Note: Worker hosts are not required for a fully-functional Cloudera Data Science Workbench deployment.
-For proof-of-concept deployments, you can deploy a 1-host cluster with just a Master host.
-The Master host can run user workloads just as a worker host can.
+Note: For proof-of-concept deployments, you can deploy a 1-host cluster with just a Master host.
+The Master host can run user workloads just as a worker host can when required for demonstration purposes.
+For production deployments, Cloudera requires to have a reserved, dedicated master host and separate worker host(s).

 Even on multi-host deployments, the Master host doubles up to perform both functions: those of the Master outlined above, and those of a worker.
 Starting with version 1.4.3, multi-host deployments can be customized to reserve the Master only for internal processes while user workloads are run exclusively on workers.
-For details, see Reserving the Master Host for Internal CDSW Components on page 252.
+For details, see Reserving the Master Host for Internal CDSW Components on page 269.

 Cloudera Data Science Workbench engines are responsible for running R, Python, and Scala code written by users and intermediating access to the CDH cluster.
 You can think of an engine as a virtual machine, customized to have all the necessary dependencies to access the CDH cluster while keeping each project's environment entirely isolated.
 To ensure that every engine has access to the parcels and client configuration managed by the Cloudera Manager Agent, a number of folders are mounted from the host into the container environment.
-This includes the parcel path -/opt/cloudera, client configuration, as well as the host's JAVA\HOME.
+This includes the parcel path -/opt/cloudera, client configuration, as well as the host's JAVA_HOME.

-For more details on basic concepts and terminology related to engines in Cloudera Data Science Workbench, see Cloudera Data Science Workbench Engines on page 195.
+For more details on basic concepts and terminology related to engines in Cloudera Data Science Workbench, see Cloudera Data Science Workbench Engines on page 204.